 I also have a pretty extensive knowledge of herbal medicine and have been exploring herbs personally and with others in informal and formal learning spaces for many years.
 I have worked in a long established herb shop giving over-the-counter advise and teaching workshop series, and continue to facilitate workshops about holistic approaches to health and herbal medicine in a community garden in central London, elsewhere in England, now also in Glasgow and Edinburgh.

 I’m interested in what health means, in the broadest sense of the word, especially feminist health and psycho-emotional health.
-Inspired by anarchist and feminist politics examining the way hierarchy, oppression, alienation and inequality affect us, I’m interested in personal and collective practises, resources, spaces and infrastructure we can access and develop, for deep connection, meaning, justice, rest, resilience and transformation.
+Inspired by politics examining the way hierarchy, oppression, alienation and inequality affect us, I’m interested in personal and collective practices, resources, spaces and infrastructure we can access and develop, for deep connection, meaning, justice, rest, resilience and transformation.

 I put a not-for-profit, DIY, feminist health book together called Threads, that gathered explorings of my own and many others, around what gets called ‘female’ anatomy & sexuality, the politics and experiences of the menstrual cycle, and what gets called ‘PMS’.